 Do not share this medicine with another person, even if they have the same symptoms you have.

-This medication can cause unusual results with certain medical tests.
+This medicine can affect the results of certain medical tests.
 Tell any doctor who treats you that you are using Aldactazide.

 If you need surgery, tell the surgeon ahead of time that you are using Aldactazide.
 You may need to stop using the medicine for a short time.

 If you have high blood pressure, keep using this medicine even if you feel well.
 High blood pressure often has no symptoms.
 You may need to use blood pressure medicine for the rest of your life.